 Write Down Your Meal Plan

 Don’t just think about your meal plan – write it down!
-Use a whiteboard on your fridge, a piece of paper, a shared spreadsheet, or an app – whatever works best for you!
+Use a whiteboard on your fridge, a shared spreadsheet, a printable schedule, or an app – whatever works best for you!
 Writing down what you plan to cook and eat for breakfast, lunch, and dinner each day is very important.
 It will help you’ll stay organized and on track as you move through your busy week.

 Step Three: Get Your Essentials